chpladmin/chpl-website/README.md

 #### Linting

-On all Yarn commands the CSS Linter, JS Linter and HTML Linters will run.
+On most Yarn commands the CSS Linter, JS Linter and HTML Linters will run.
 Webpack may fail to compile if any of the linters report issues, depending on the severity of the issue

+#### E2E testing

+If a single spec file should be tested, instead of all of them, the command `yarn e2e --spec path/to/file.spec.js` will exercise only that spec file

+To run a suite of tests, execute `yarn e2e --suite suite-name`.
+For example, `yarn e2e --suite components` will execute only the tests on the components.
+See `wdio.conf.js` for a list of the suites

 [git]: http://git-scm.com/
 [nodejs]: https://nodejs.org/en/download/